Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 - Consistency: Server configurations from simple to complex can be precisely deployed every time
 - Efficiency: Easily-run Ansible playbooks reduce the effort required to create multiple environments and set up / update their applications
-- Simplicity: Users can get up to speed and be productive quickly
+- Simplicity: Users can get up to speed and be productive quickly, eliminating repetitive tasks that take time and can cause errors

 The [ELK server Ansible playbook](./Ansible/02-config-elk-server-with-docker.yml) performs the following tasks: